 Plant-based eating has become more than a trendy fad: It has become a lifestyle for many.
-Whether you are choosing it for animal rights, health reasons or sustainability, here at TLS® we pride ourselves on being customizable and are here to support those choices.
-We have created this document to help you maximize your plant-based eating so you can easily navigate any one of our TLS programs.
-Whether you're new to this lifestyle or a seasoned pro, this will help guide you in making the best choices that advance your health goals.
+No matter if you are choosing it for animal rights, health reasons or sustainability, here at TLS® we pride ourselves on being customizable and are here to support those choices.
+We have created this document to support you in maximizing your plant-based eating so you can easily navigate any one of our TLS programs.
+Whether you're new to this lifestyle or a seasoned pro, this will help guide you in making the best choices that maximize your health goals.